asmcup/runtime/README.md

 The stack is located in memory at `0xFF` and grows downwards as you push data onto it.
 Since the memory size is limited to 256 bytes this means your stack can overflow into your memory if not careful.
+Note that there are no registers, although you can of course reserve a part of the stack for this purpose.

 ## Battery

 Robots are powered via their internal battery used to power each instruction.
 If the battery reaches zero they will die.
 Robots can control their CPU clock speed from 1 hz (1 instruction per second) to 1 khz (1024 instructions per second).
+The internal battery currently holds enough charge for executing 86400 instructions.

 ## Instructions

+Every instruction consists of an opcode (2 least significant bytes) and a data part (6 remaining bytes).
+It may be followed by a data block to hold e.g. a float constant.

 There are four basic types of operations: